Accept Tasks Well and Understand Expectations

 3. Two Types of Tasks

-For simplicity, there are two different types of tasks.
+There are two types of tasks.
 Each of them requires different treatment.

 3.1.
 An Ambiguous Question